slsa-framework/slsa-policy/README.md

 TODO: we need pre-submits when new files are created, to ensure the appropriate owners are added to CODEOWNERS.

-##### Deployment workflow
+##### Deployer workflow

-You need to define a workflow that your teams will call when they want to release their container images.
+You need to define a workflow that your teams will call when they want to deploy their container images.
+This workflow is responsible for evaluating the deployment policy.
 See an example [image-deployer.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-deployer.yml)

 In the workflow above, the CLI is called as follows: